abdelkimo/or-tools/doc_sources/FAQ/source/faq/documentation.rst

 When do you expect to finish?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1 :superscript:`st` of September 2012 for the first draft.
-This is more realistic.
+September 1 :superscript:`st`, 2012 for the first draft.

 ..  raw:: html